 Separate and Connected Knowing

-Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Separate and Connected Knowing.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Separate and Connected Knowing.

 Separate and connected knowing